-Cray has adopted InfiniBand as an I/O interconnect.
+Cray supports InfiniBand as an I/O interconnect.
 Double data rate (DDR) IB host channel adapters (HCAs) accommodate user data transfers at up to 1.5 GB/s bidirectionally.
 IB also enables efficient zero-copy, low-latency RDMA transfers between network peers.
-As a result, IB gives Cray the most efficient transfer mechanism from Cray's high speed network (HSN) to external I/O devices.
+As a result, IB gives Cray systems the most efficient transfer mechanism from the high speed network (HSN) to external I/O devices.

-CLE includes a subset of the OpenFabrics Enterprise Distribution (OFED) to support the use of InfiniBand on the Cray I/O nodes.
+CLE includes a subset of the OpenFabrics Enterprise Distribution (OFED) to support the use of InfiniBand on Cray I/O nodes.
 OFED is the software stack on the host that coordinates user-space and kernel-space access to the IB hardware.
-IB support is restricted to service I/O (X/SIO) nodes that are equipped with the PCI Express (PCIe) card for network connectivity.
+IB support is restricted to I/O service nodes that are equipped with PCI Express (PCIe) cards for network connectivity.